Providing guidance for business growth

-The ISBDC at LLCC offers consulting services and programs for individuals interested in starting or growing a business.
-Most of the services and programs provided by the ISBDC are offered at no cost to the client.
+The Illinois Small Business Development Center (ISBDC) at Lincoln Land Community College offers advising services and programs for individuals interested in starting or growing a business.
+Since the Center is a partnership of the US Small Business Administration, Illinois Department of Commerce, Lincoln Land Community College and Small Business Growth Corporation, nearly all of the services and programs provided by the ISBDC are offered at no cost to the client.

-Several clients of the Illinois Small Business Development Center at LLCC talked about the challenges of starting their small businesses and the help they received from director Kevin Lust comments in this State Journal-Register article, “No Small Decision: Hundreds tackle challenge of starting business.”
+Recently, several clients of the ISBDC at LLCC talked about the challenges of starting their small businesses and the help they received.
+Kevin Lust, ISBDC director, comments in this State Journal-Register article:

 The Center can help small businesses with:

-- starting a new business
+- Starting a new business

-- writing a business plan
+- Writing a business plan

-- creating financial projections
+- Creating financial projections

-- improving your marketing
+- Developing marketing plans

-- increasing sales
+- Increasing sales

-- record-keeping and accounting
+- Record-keeping and accounting

-- personnel management
+- Personnel management

-- sources of credit financing
+- Sources of credit financing

-- advertising and sales promotion
+- Advertising and sales promotion

-- understanding financial statements
+- Understanding financial statements

-- industry research
+- Industry research